 The provider would be informing the authorized representative, and the provider reasonably believes that the authorized representative is responsible for the abuse or neglect, and that informing such person would not be in the best interests of the individual.

 13. Telehealth services are offered at Dominion.
 Telehealth must be performed using HIPAA compliant technologies in spaces that provides appropriate confidentiality per Virginia Mental Health Plan contracts and state and federal regulations.
-Informed consent must be obtained from before the start of telehealth services in order for to participate in telehealth services.
+Informed consent must be obtained from an individual before the start of telehealth services in order for the individual to participate in telehealth services.

 12VAC35-115-90: Access to and Amendment of Services Records